jchristel/SampleCodeRevitBatchProcessor/src/duHast/Data/readme.rst

 That sorted data will then need to be culled in order to arrive at:

-- one sheet template per:
+- one sheet template per (note: a template  might contain multiple sheets)

     - room size